drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Conformation of Substance P
 *[nce]: New Chemical Entity: a compound not previously described.

-A model of the conformation of substance P was postulated by Convert et al., based on NMR and SAR analyses.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/conformation-substance-p-4ccde8e7'><i class='fa fa-play' aria-hidden='true'></i></button>A model of the conformation of substance P was postulated by Convert et al., based on NMR and SAR analyses.
 The Novartis team recognized that mimicking the Phe7-Phe8 template (in red in the figure) was a good strategy to find  non-peptide substance P antagonists.
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.